potatoqualitee/liquibase/README.md

 cd liquibase

 # start the containers which creates some tables and makes some changes
+# All scripts in the scripts folder will be executed on the target db
 docker compose up -d

 # see the results